Essential Crochet Supplies and Helpful Tools

 As you learn how to crochet, stitch markers can be your best friend.
 You can use them to help you keep track of where you are in a row and to ensure you start and end in the right place.
 You can also put one every 20 stitches or so as you make your first blanket to help you count your stitches.
 Many designs will indicate where to place a stitch marker so you’ll want to have some stitch markers on hand.

-You can purchase stitch markers like these stitch markers or you can use safety pins, paper clips or different colored yarn.
+You can purchase stitch markers or you can use safety pins, paper clips or different colored yarn.

 3. Blocking Materials